How Do Companies Remove Barriers to Their Workplace?

 As a company that wants to change the narrative around disability and employment, it’s important for us to be an example of best practice — We have to practice what we preach.

-So if it makes business sense and there is an amazing talent pool, as 94% are not in work – What’s stopping companies tap into this market of undervalued and underutilised people?
+So if it makes business sense and there is an amazing talent pool, as 94% are not in work – What’s stopping companies from tapping into this market of undervalued and underutilised people?

-Firstly, a crucial thing that is a companies’ attitude to disability.
+Firstly, a crucial thing is a company’s attitude to disability.

 The majority of workforces are already neurodiverse (neurological differences are to be recognised and respected as any other human variation) – It’s just most people haven’t ‘disclosed’ personal information to their employers yet.

 This is probably due to not feeling they are in a safe enough culture to do so.
 Alternatively, they don’t see the benefit of doing so.

 An interesting read on this topic of ‘declaration’ and ‘disclosure’ of disability in the workplace is Secrets and Big News by Kate Nash OBE.